 - Insight: extent of the individual's awareness of the problem.

 Assessing suicidal intent

-See separate article Suicide Risk Assessment and Threats of Suicide.
+See separate Suicide Risk Assessment and Threats of Suicide article.

-- Are things so bad at the moment that they have thought about ending their life; do they think there is a real chance that they would attempt this?
+- Ask whether things are so bad at the moment that they have thought about ending their life and whether they think there is a real chance that they would attempt this.

-- Have they made any preparations and plans?
-Have they decided how they would end their life?
+- Establish whether they have made any preparations and plans and whether they have decided how they would end their life.

-- What has stopped them from killing themself up to now?
+- Ask what has stopped them from killing themself up to now.